 Whom do we serve?

-The Community Housing Resource Center primarily serves—but is not limited to—individuals and families from Clark County and Southwest Washington and from Multnomah, Clackamas, and Washington Counties in Oregon who seek education and/or counseling for first time home-buying, financial counseling to repair and improve credit, mortgage default & foreclosure counseling, or HECM or reverse mortgage counseling.
-Clark County continues to trail other counties within the state who are beginning to see slow but somewhat steady growth in employment.
-Most clients of CHRC are of low to moderate income and seek our services to assist them in building towards a stronger financial future and housing stability.
+The enter primarily serves—but is not limited to—individuals and families from Clark County and Southwest Washington and from Multnomah, Clackamas, and Washington Counties in Oregon.
+Most clients of LRC are of low to moderate income and seek our services to assist them in building towards a stronger financial future and housing stability.
 We have guidelines and procedures that protect the confidentiality of our clients and promote consumer information, the impartial nature of our services, and the mission and values of our organization.
 Only trained and certified staff provide the one-on-one counseling.

 Orientations and classes are free.

-We believe every individual who attends our classes or orientations to receive quality financial education and/or counseling for purposes of homeownership, making informed decisions about mortgage default/foreclosure options, credit repair or budgeting, has the right to receive it free, regardless of their ability to pay.
-For mortgage default/foreclosure counseling, the only fee is a small one for the credit report.
-For families whose income falls at or below 50% of HUD’S median income are not assessed a fee.
+We believe every individual who attends our classes or orientations to receive quality financial education and/or counseling to make informed decisions about financial choices including homebuying, credit repair or budgeting, has the right to receive it free, regardless of their ability to pay.
+Our one-on-one counseling is based on income with most of the clients receiving it free or a very little charge.

-In addition to our direct services, the Center’s staff is actively engaged in community partnering to promote financial stability and literacy through the statewide Asset Building Coalition, the Bank-On Initiative, and prison outreach opportunities for financial education.
-It actively partners with Second Step Housing, Vancouver Housing Authority, Salvation Army, PIC, Dress for Success, SHARE and other agencies to provide their clients with a skill-set that can lead them to an independence from private or government support and on to financial stability.
+In addition to our direct services, the Center’s staff is actively engaged in community partnering to promote financial stability and literacy through the statewide Asset Building Coalition.
+It actively partners with Vancouver Housing Authority, Salvation Army, PIC, SHARE and other agencies to provide their clients with a skill-set that can lead them to an independence from private or government support and on to financial stability.